 Main number: 617-796-1660

 Receive our newsletter & updates by email.
-To receive the newsletter by e-mail and to receive e-mail information updates please register your e-mail address.
-Department of Senior Services/ Newton Senior Center list is administered by the Newton Senior Center.
+To receive the newsletter by e-mail and to receive e-mail information updates please contact Ilana Seidmann at email@example.com Department of Senior Services/ Newton Senior Center list is administered by the Newton Senior Center.
 It is intended primarily to deliver the monthly newsletter to subscribers although we may offer important emergency updates to the members of the list.
 Frequency of the newsletter is every other month.

 Join us for lunch five days a week.
-Please see our daily lunch menu.
+Please view our newsletter to see the daily lunch menu.

 Newton residents, 65 years and older, are eligible for a Senior Parking Sticker that allows free parking in the City's municipal lots.
 Applicants must show license and registration with a Newton address or a copy of the lease agreement for personal leased cars.
-Stickers are sold for $6.00 and are good for the two-year cycle from July 1, 2013 to June 30, 2015.
+Stickers are $6.00, and are good until June 30, 2019.
 Stickers are good at 1, 2, and 3 hour meters in all city lots, but never on the street!
 Stickers are available at the Newton Senior Center between 8:30 a.m. and 3:30 p.m.
 Please click here for information about the Senior Citizen's Parking Sticker.

 Council on Aging

 The Council on Aging (COA) is a group of interested volunteers, appointed by the mayor, to serve the needs of and improve the quality of life for all Newton Seniors focusing on advocacy education, outreach, and legislation.
 The Council on Aging is composed of 9 commissioners and 29 Advisory Board members.
 Among the members are citizens and service providers.
 They support the work and mission of the other components of the department as well as act as citizen advocates.
+The COA and Advisory Board holds open meetings the 4th Tuesday of each month at 7:00 p.m. at the senior center.
 Reach the COA through Department Head, Jayne Colino, at 617-796-1671 or email.

 Contractor Referral List